 Valdez (pronounced val-DEEZ) is located on Port Valdez, an estuary off Valdez Arm in Prince William Sound.
 Valdez is 115 air miles from Anchorage; 304 highway miles (about a 5-hour drive) from Anchorage; and 366 highway miles from Fairbanks.

 Often called Alaska’s “Little Switzerland” because of its mountain setting, Valdez is the southern terminus of the Richardson Highway from Fairbanks and the trans-Alaska pipeline from Prudhoe Bay.
 Valdez was established in 1897–98 as a port of entry for gold seekers bound for the Klondike goldfields.
-The old gold rush trail out of Valdez was developed into a sled and wagon road over Thompson Pass in the early 1900s, eventually becoming Alaska’s first automobile road—the Richardson Highway—in the early 1920s.
+The old gold rush trail out of Valdez was developed into a pack and wagon road over Thompson Pass in the early 1900s, eventually becoming Alaska’s first automobile road—the Richardson Highway—in the early 1920s.

 - The waterfront in Valdez is set up to accommodate fishermen as well as visitors out for a stroll.
 The public promenade offers fine views of activity in the Small Boat Harbor.